Classical Foundations: The Weight of Tradition

 Later, composers like Arvo Pärt, Michael Nyman, and Brian Eno made modernism softer, turning reduction into atmosphere.
 In the 21st century, musicians like Max Richter, Nils Frahm, and Hildur Guðnadóttir made music meant to be enjoyed in small, personal spaces, influenced by modern recording methods and the rise of streaming platforms.

-The following playlist shows how this has changed over 200 years.
-Each composer is listed only once.
-The sequence follows a clear dramatic path, moving from symphonic growth through modernist change, into minimalist reduction, and finally toward post-classical intimacy.
+The following playlist traces that arc across roughly two centuries.
+Each composer appears only once.
+The sequence moves from monumental symphonic writing through modernist rupture, into reduction, atmosphere, and post-classical intimacy.

 I. Monumental Foundations: Expansion and Authority